BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/easysupra/Funktionsbeschreibung/Einrichtungsassistent/_index.md

 ---
 ### Setup Wizard

 The setup wizard is used to create new and edit existing supplier evaluations.
-It is opened via the menu item "easySUPRA setup wizard".
+It is opened via the menu item "Easy Supra setup wizard".
 Users are guided through the setup process in five steps with the help of the wizard.
 These five steps are described in more detail in the following sections in the form of an activity guide.